-This lift station is approximately 35 years old and needs to be rehabilitated.
-We will replace pumps and motors, add a stationary generator and replace the SCADA and motor controls.
-This project is in the design phase.
+This station is 35 years old and must be updated.
+The pumps and motors will be replaced along with the SCADA and motor controls.
+We will also add a stationary generator to ensure continuous operation.
+This project is in the design phase and we are in the process of completing the PWTF loan application.